GabrielPLeal/GabrielPLeal/README.md

 # 💫 About Me:
 🔭 I'm a full stack developer<br>
 💼 Working with Python (Django), JavaScript (React), Relational Database, Agile Methods and others technologies<br>
-🌱 I'm passionate to challenges and learn new things<br>
+🌱 I'm passionate for challenges and learning new things<br>
 ⚡ I ran a hamburger shop for 5 months